-This chapter explores sport and disability, focusing on recent research on sport, social politics and sporting robotics.
+This chapter explores sport and In home care services Melbourne , focusing on recent research on sport, social politics and sporting robotics.
 It examines the oppressed group of society that is disabled and looks at disability and sport as a means of resistance.
 It examines disability and physical activity in society as oppressor classes, examines disability’s hierarchy of human qualities and examines how disability can create and dictate certain types of social behavior.
 It then examines the relationship between disability/impaired people’s lives and physical activity.
 It also looks at how this relates with disability in the larger context of society, disability studies, and the power of disability.
 Finally it examines how disability and physical activity interact and change over time and space in a complex society.

 The focus of this chapter is sport.